 You may consider speaking to a pediatrician if your toddler does not wave even after attaining the age of 15 months (5).
 Most babies and toddlers who display poor achievement of developmental milestones also display other signs of possible developmental disorders.
-You may stay alert to the following developmental delays at different ages (6).
+You may stay alert to the following developmental delaysiXA delay in the typical physical, emotional, or mental growth and development of a child. at different ages (6).

 - Does not bring hands to mouth by two months

 - Does not hold the head steady by four months

 - Does not reach out to objects by six months

 - Has trouble bringing objects to mouth by six months

 - Does not roll over at least in one direction by six months

 - Does not sit with help by nine months